codingcronus/codingcronus.github.io/index.md

 # Latest Posts

-This blog is brand new, so not many latests posts yet.
+This blog is brand new, so not many latest posts yet.

 ### Integration Testing using Docker Containers